junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Angel."
 Dean lowers his eyes.

 "Bingo.
 Name's Balthazar."
-The angel claps his hand, scanning the room, then his gaze falling on the body in Dean's arms.
+The angel claps his hand, scanning the room, then his gaze falls on the body in Dean's arms.
 The blade that killed him was cast aside, bloody on the bed.
 "Oh dear, whatever happened here?"

 "It's Cas -- Castiel.
 Can you save him?"
 Dean asks breathlessly.